 - Firewall Name - Enter the hostname for the CloudGen Firewall.

-- License scheme – Select either PAYG and BYOL.
+- License scheme - Select either PAYG or BYOL.

 - Firmware version - Select one of the available firmware versions.
 Barracuda recommends deploying the highest available version.